Embrace Change: Harnessing Vulnerability for Personal Growth

 A LinkedIn post by Alex Hormozi prior ties in here, where he said (paraphrasing) to feel the fear but act anyway.

-Then I came across a LinkedIn post by Simon Squibb earlier that week too.
+I not long after this moment came across a LinkedIn post by Simon Squibb.

 I had been following Simon for several months at that point.

-Simon’s life’s mission is a little unique and beyond inspirational too.
-See, amongst other things; he helps people start their own businesses.
+Simon’s life’s mission is a little unique and beyond inspirational.
+See, amongst other things; he helps people start their own businesses (and dreams).

 (And asks nothing in return aside from their success.)

-The guys mentioned here have that all in common.
+The guys mentioned here have a couple things in common.

 They have ambitions that are: